pdxparrot/assets/SETUP.md

 ## MainGameState

-* Create a new State/MainGameState script that overrides the Game MainGameState
-  * Implement the required interface
-* Create an empty Prefab and add the MainGameState component to it
+* Create an empty Prefab and add the project MainGameState component to it
 * **TODO:** setup the initial level and set the intial scene name
   * Remove the camera
   * Add to build settings